Expertizo/Onboarding/performances.md

 2. **⏳ 2nd and Last Warning**: If there’s no significant improvement after the first warning, a final warning is issued.
 This step emphasizes the urgency of taking corrective actions.
 3. **❌ Termination**: Applied as a last resort if performance doesn't improve after the final warning.

-**Note:** We do not issue warnings if consistent, even slight, improvements are observed.
+**Note:** We do not issue warnings if we see consistent, even slight, improvements toward the required benchmarks.
+We understand that growth takes time, and our aim is to support you in achieving your best.
+If you ever feel unclear about your performance or need additional guidance, please don’t hesitate to reach out us in your HR channel.
+Our goal is to foster a culture of growth and collaboration, and your success is integral to that.
+Let’s continue working together to achieve excellence!